Scout24/pybuilder_aws_plugin/README.rst

 @Task: upload_cfn_to_s3
 -----------------------
+ATTENTION: This task is currently only available for Python 2.7.
+No 2.6 and no 3.x is supported.

 This task uploads the CFN-Sphere template files as JSON to a S3 bucket.
 The bucket name is to be set as follows in ``build.py``: